 Music Room Ideas: Create Your Own Music Room

-One of the many reasons to hire a designer is when you are doing a specialty room that might have you a bit challenged such as a home music room.
+One of the many reasons to hire an interior designer is when you are doing a specialty room that might have you a bit challenged such as a home music room.
 We are always up for a good challenge at Tracy Lynn Studio!

 For example, we’ve recently been asked to do music rooms for clients who want to be able to play instruments and not disturb others in their home.
 So the first step in that process is clearly establishing soundproofing.
 Depending on budget, that could mean padding the walls and covering them with black leather or fabric, or we’ve also used 36” x 36” black foam squares that thickened the walls and kept the sound in the room.
 The more the walls can flex (rather than a hard surface), the more they will absorb sound.
 If the music room will include percussion, a glass wall in front of the drum set will bounce noise back, also reducing sound.

 Mobile amplifiers can create clutter.
 So we install these on the ceiling — that way the musician can just plug in when it’s time to play.
 Similarly, microphones can be dangled from the ceiling to leave more floor space.